Blackmesa-Canteen/alphecca-boot-ioc-framework/README.md

 [Link to Admin Login](https://swen90007-alphecca-frontend.herokuapp.com/adminLogin/)

 ## Data Samples
-For the purpose of part two, simple and basic data samples for the Cutsomer, Hotelier and Admin have been created under [here](https://github.com/SWEN900072022/SWEN90007-2022-Alphecca/tree/main/docs/data-samples).
+For the purpose testing the system, simple and basic data samples for the Cutsomer, Hotelier and Admin have been created under [here](https://github.com/SWEN900072022/SWEN90007-2022-Alphecca/tree/main/docs/data-samples).
 You can find the credential details of each of the role in the three documents listed below:

 * [customer.doc](https://github.com/SWEN900072022/SWEN90007-2022-Alphecca/blob/main/docs/data-samples/customer.doc)
 	* User Id: edisontest1@gmail.com